vngnc3/steam-playtime-api/readme.md

 1. Clone this repo.
 2. Install Node.js dependencies: `npm install`
 3. Create a `.env` file on the root directory.
-4. Set your Steam user ID and (optional) [Steam API key](https://steamcommunity.com/dev) in the .env file.
+4. Set the streamer's Steam user ID and (optional) [Steam API key](https://steamcommunity.com/dev) in the .env file.
 5. Run the server: `node server`
 6. Fastify server will run on port `3000`.